Rabies or Lyssavirus Post-Exposure Treatment (P.E.T.) Form

 In Australia, those in contact with bats are at an increased risk of ABL and vaccination is recommended.
 If you are at a continual risk of exposure, you may also require booster doses in the future, please speak with your doctor.

 Post (after) exposure rabies vaccines are recommended to all individuals who have been potentially exposed to the rabies virus or Australian bat lyssavirus following a bite or scratch from:

 Reports of exposure should be made PRIOR TO COMMENCING ANY TREATMENT WITH RABIES IMMUNOGLOBLUIN OR RABIES VACCINE, as soon as possible.

-Treatment will vary depending on the type of exposure, if previously received rabies vaccine and any treatments that may have been commenced overseas at the time of the exposure.
-You may also need rabies immunoglobulin injected into the area you were bitten or scratched to give you immediate protection.
+Treatment will vary depending on the type of exposure, previous vaccine history and any treatments that may have been commenced overseas at the time of the exposure.
+You may also need rabies immunoglobulin injected into the area around the bite or scratch to give you immediate protection.

 The rabies vaccine is given as an injection into the thigh if under 12 months of age, and the top of the arm from 12 months of age.